dugramen/godot-global-project/README.md

 ### class_name
-`class_name` is handled as a special case.
-If any of your extensions define a `class_name`, they will be available to other extensions, but NOT to the anything else in the project.
-   - I've achieved this in a weird way.
-Normally, if a script is just loaded, but not actually saved in the project's `res://` directory, it won't actually be available by its `class_name`.
-Since extensions scripts are only loaded, not saved, their `class_name` wouldn't be available either.
+`class_name` is handled in a special way.
+Normally, loading a script does not actually register the `class_name` globally.
+Only scripts saved in the actual project are available by their `class_name`.

-My solution:

-Instead of loading extension scripts *directly*, a duplicate `GDScript` is loaded.
-The difference is this `GDScript`'s source code has extra static variables defined at the bottom, pointing to other script duplicates with `class_name` defined.

-This means all you have to do is define `class_name`, and that extension script will be available to other extensions scripts. `Loader`, `AddonImporter`, and `GDX` are all loaded in this way.
-So an extension script would be transformed as such.

-Original:
+To overcome this, extensions are handled differently.
+Instead of loading the script directly, a duplicate is loaded with extra static variables added to the bottom.
+These variables point to all the class_names of your extensions, letting you access them as if they were actually registered globally.

+For example this:
  ```gdscript
  @tool
  func _init():
     print(Loader.global_path)
  ```
-What the script becomes:
+Actually gets loaded as this:
  ```gdscript
  @tool
  func _init():